peterhinch/micropython-fourier/README.md

 ## 4.7 DB transform

 This is a forward transform with results converted to polar coordinates.
 The magnitude is converted to dB.
-Magnitudes are scaled by adding the `dboffset` bound variable.
+The 0dB level defaults to 1VRMS.
+Magnitudes are scaled by subtracting the `dboffset` bound variable.
 Magnitudes <= 0.0 are returned as -80dB.
 The `dbtest()` function in `dfttest.py` provides an example of this.

 On completion the magnitude is in the DFT object's `re` array and the phase is in `im`.
 Phase is in radians in a form compatible with `math.atan2()`.

 For performance only the first half of `re` and `im` arrays are converted.
 The complex conjugates are ignored.

+As noted above the 0dB reference voltage is determined by the bound variable `DFTADC.dboffset`.
+An explanation of the calculation of its value may be found in comments in `dftclass.py`.
+The value may be changed prior to performing a DB transform to change the reference voltage.

 ###### [Top](./README.md#contents)